jmossberg/websocketpp-examples/README.md

         $ ./docker_websocketpp.sh build

-# Alternative 2: How to build WebSocket++ examples on Ubuntu 18.04 without Docker
+# Alternative 2: How to build WebSocket++ examples on Ubuntu 18.04 without Docker<a name="alternative-2:-how-to-build-websocket++-examples-on-ubuntu-1804-without-docker"></a>

 1. Clone this repository